Acramonics/LadybirdRadioUpdated/README.md

 The Tamura MET-23 (available from Mouser) has a 1.6K primary (with centre tap) and a 3.2R secondary and would almost certainly be fine.

-The board is currently configured for the P631T (since that is what I obtained), but I will add solder pads to allow the others to be used instead.
-In all cases, the centre tap would be cut off the primary and the solder pad selected for centre tap or end position depending on the transformer chosen.
+The board is configured for the P631T (since that is what I obtained), but has a solder pad jumper to allow transformers which have 3.2R secondaries without a centre-tap to be used.
+So if you are using an LT700, 147J or MET-23, just bridge this jumper with some solder.

+In all cases, the centre tap (of present) would be cut off the primary.

 Model            | Primary   | Secondary
 :----------------|:----------|:-------------